How to stay

 curious: Advice from a young IT-nominee

-A few words about what it’s like to be nominated for a digitalization prize at the age of 25.
+A few words about what it’s like to be nominated for a digitalisation prize at the age of 25.

 I’m part of the social committee for the student association, which is called BIOS, and we went to a company presentation at Netcompany.
 I got a good impression, so I applied for a job at Netcompany.